abpframework/abp/docs/en/Tutorials/Part-6.md

 ## IAuthorRepository

-`AuthorManager` inject the `IAuthorRepository`, so we need to define it.
+`AuthorManager` injects the `IAuthorRepository`, so we need to define it.
 Create this new interface in the `Authors` folder (namespace) of the `Acme.BookStore.Domain` project:

 ````charp
 using System;